bytebase/bytebase.com/content/docs/data-query-and-export/data-export.md

 </HintBlock>

-In Enterprise plan, users need to apply for data exporter role before exporting data for data security governance.
+In Enterprise plan, users need to apply for **Project Exporter** role before exporting data for data security governance.

 1. Go to the home page or project list page, and click **Export data**.